Katingan Peatland Restoration and Conservation Project in Indonesia.

 At times, Verra may choose to revise a methodology or tool, and stakeholders may also submit proposals for methodology or tool revisions.
 The guidelines for the methodology revision process are outlined in the Methodology Approval Process.

 The cost to develop a methodology varies according to the individual circumstances of the methodology.
-All methodology development fees associated with Verra are outlined in the Program Fee Schedule.
+All methodology development fees associated with Verra are outlined in the Program Fee Schedule (PDF).

 As a standard-setting body, Verra does not track the external cost of methodology development, including research, development, and assessment costs.